Before you apply

 Before you apply here's some essential information that will help you understand how we invest in Scripted and Non-Fiction content.

 Our core functions are set out in the 1989 Broadcasting Act.
-In simple terms, we invest in quality, diverse and discoverable public media kaupapa.
+In simple terms, we invest in valued, diverse and discoverable public media.

 Our strategy for investing is set out in the NZ On Air Investment Strategy and in our About- Our funding strategy section.